Coronavirus Information & Home Testing

 Please call the school office on 01482 304200 who would be happy to assist with any questions you may have.

 Our consent form has now closed.
 Please telephone the office if you need any further advice.

 Anyone experiencing symptoms should follow government guidelines to self-isolate, even if they have had a recent negative lateral flow test.

-Consent relates to the following groups of students/pupils and staff as follows:
+Consent relates to the following groups of students as follows:

-- Pupils and students over 16 who are able to provide informed consent - can complete the form themselves, having discussed participation with their parent / guardian if under 18.
+- students and students over 16 who are able to provide informed consent - can complete the form themselves, having discussed participation with their parent/carer if under 18.

 Advice for parents/how you can continue to support the measures